Skip to Content

 Piazza Navona

-We’d packed a lot into our first few days in Rome with kids, and after their nap time we could tell they, so we did their favorite thing to do in Rome – chasing pigeons at Piazza Navona.
+We’d packed a lot into our first few days in Rome with kids, so after their nap time we did their favorite thing to do in Rome – chasing pigeons at Piazza Navona.

 This time our visit to Piazza Navona with kids was much busier.
 We didn’t mind as this Rome activity was for just the kids.